 - Reheat by gently bringing to the boil within a pan and simmer for 2-3 minutes until piping hot.

-- Replace the TVP chunks with soya curls, sliced thick mushrooms or small whole mushrooms, tempeh, seitan, can of drained beans [400g/14oz], or any dried, fresh or frozen meat alternative.
+- Replace the TVP chunks with soya curls, sliced thick mushrooms or small whole mushrooms, tempeh, seitan, can of drained beans [400g/14oz], or any dried, fresh or frozen meat-free alternative.

-- For gluten-free Cawl use a gluten-free stock as well as a gluten-free soy sauce such as Tamari soy sauce, and a gluten-free meat alternative.
+- For gluten-free Cawl use a gluten-free stock as well as a gluten-free soy sauce such as Tamari soy sauce, and a gluten-free vegan bacon.

 Prepared our tasty Vegan Welsh Cawl Soup?
-Do let us know how you got on and post a comment below and clicking the star ratings.
+Do let us know how you got on with the recipe by dropping a comment below and clicking the star ratings.
 We love hearing from you.
 Thanks so much, Jacq x